ionide/Forge/README.md

      new [projectName] [projectDir] [templateName] - Creates a new project with the given name, in given directory (relative to working directory) and given template.
 If parameters are not provided, program prompts user for them\n\
-     file add [fileName] - Adds a file to the current folder and project. file remove [fileName] - Removes a file from the current folder and project. update paket        - Updates Paket to latest version update fake         - Updates FAKE to latest version paket [args]        - Runs Paket with given arguments
+     file add [fileName] - Adds a file to the current folder and project. file remove [fileName] - Removes a file from the current folder and project. reference add [refeence] - Add a reference to the current project. reference list - List all references of the current project. update paket        - Updates Paket to latest version update fake         - Updates FAKE to latest version paket [args]        - Runs Paket with given arguments